hposca/useful_notes/docs/git/branches.md

 git filter-branch --subdirectory-filter [oDitoCujoDoDiretorioQueQueremosSeparar] -- --all
 ~~~

-If you want your code to be on another directory structure on repository B:
+If you want your code to be on another directory structure on repository B, execute the following commands still on Repository A:

 ~~~
 mkdir -p [new directory location]